oroinc/documentation/platform/op_structure/mq/mq_component.rst

 The lowest layer is called Transport and provides an abstraction of transport protocol.
-The Consumption layer provides tools to consume messages, such as cli command, signal handling, logging, extensions.
+The Consumption layer provides tools to consume messages, such as the cli command, signal handling, logging, extensions.
 It works on top of transport layer.

-The Client layer provides an ability to start producing/consuming messages with as little configuration as possible.
+The Client layer provides the ability to start producing/consuming messages with as little configuration as possible.